Education, empowerment, dignity

 raise up those on the very bottom rungs of society.

-In a country where about three in 10 rural residents are illiterate, our four
+In a country where about 30% of the rural residents are illiterate, our four

 schools boast much higher graduation rates than government schools and educate more than 2,400 children each year.

 In the cities of Ranchi and Bangalore, the Marianists provide safe havens, job training, and empowerment programs for those living in slums and on the streets.

 Learn more about Marianist ministries in India.